-Temporary Rehabilitation Remuneration (TRR) - means the remuneration of pay a teacher may be awarded if he or she has exhausted his/her access to paid sick leave.
+Temporary Rehabilitation Remuneration (TRR) - means the remuneration of pay a special needs assistant may be awarded if he or she has exhausted his/her access to paid sick leave.

 The Department - means The Department of Education and Skills.

 1. Introduction